linkedin/forthic/docs/modules/global_module.md

 `( record forthic -- record )`

-Similar to `GROUP-BY`, but the `forthic` string should expect the item's key/index and value.
-For an array, the index is pushed onto the stack; for a record, the item key.
+This groups the values of an array/record into lists such that in each list, share the same value when operated on by the specified `forthic` string.
+The `forthic` string should expect an index/key and then the value.

 ### GROUPS-OF